 5. Unwind on the Riverwalk Around Estes Park.

-The Riverwalk is just under 5 miles and no advanced hiking skills are needed here.
-The path is dog friendly but keep them on a leash.
+And if you’re bringing your furry friend, the path is dog-friendly but keep them on a leash.
 Wild animals don’t know the boundaries of the National Park.
-Elk, deer, ducks and other animals have been spotted along the trail.
+Elk, deer, ducks, and other animals have been spotted along the trail.

-6. Join an Estes Park Tour.
+6. Explore Estes Park on an E-Bike Tour.

 Not to be confused with the other scenic drive in Rocky Mountain National Park, the Peak to Peak Byway is a separate stretch of beauty from Trail Ridge Road.
 The Peak to Peak Scenic Byway was established in 1918, making it Colorado’s oldest scenic road.